 - Add the diced onion and a couple cloves of garlic.
 Cook the onion and garlic on medium-low heat until the onion starts to appear translucent and starts to smell fragrant.

-- Add the cumin, coriander, turmeric, paprika, salt, and pepper.
-Stir well and cook for a minute the spices become fragrant.
+- Add the spice blend.
+Stir well and cook for a minute until the spices become fragrant.

 - Add the chickpeas, tomatoes, and water.
-Stir and bring the dish to a simmer.
+Stir and bring the dish to a gentle simmer.

-- Turn off the heat and add the lemon or lime juice.
-Add the fresh cilantro and stir.
+- Turn off the heat and stir in the lemon juice and cilantro.